 How to store the DIY tactile pipe cleaner numbers

 For the numbers to be easily accessible and portable, we keep our numbers in small containers.
 I like to upcycle clean fruit containers from the grocery store.
-We also like these small white storage containers (similar here).

 Which do you prefer – DIY pipe cleaner number or professional Montessori sandpaper boards?